golden05/learn-astro/20230325-Astro-Guide.md

 # Routing

+all route according to getStaticPaths() return an array of params's object option return an array of props object destruct can {} from Astro.params
 Astro use **file-based routing** to generate your build URLs base file layout.

 ## Navigating between pages: use `<a>` elements to navigate between routes